 - Verified reports or information from non-educational persons, agencies, or organizations of clear relevance to the student’s education

-- The right to inspect and copy the student’s education records within 10 business days of the day the District receives a request for access.
+- The right to inspect and copy the student’s education records within 10 business days after the date the District receives a request for access.